 Although some organizations create baseline configurations for servers of different types and allow limited customization of the operating system after it's installed, analysis of compromised environments often uncovers large numbers of servers deployed in an ad hoc fashion, and configured manually and independently.
 Configurations between two servers performing the same function may be completely different, where neither server is configured securely.
 Conversely, server configuration baselines may be consistently enforced, but also consistently misconfigured; that is, servers are configured in a manner that creates the same vulnerability on all servers of a given type.
 Misconfiguration includes practices such as disabling of security features, granting excessive rights and permissions to accounts (particularly service accounts), use of identical local credentials across systems, and permitting installation of unauthorized applications and utilities that create vulnerabilities of their own.

 Disabling Security Features

 User Account Control (UAC) settings are sometimes disabled on servers because administrative staff find the prompts intrusive.
-Although Microsoft Support article 2526083 describes scenarios in which UAC may be disabled on Windows Server, unless you are running a server core installation (where UAC is disabled by design), you should not disable UAC on servers without careful consideration and research.
+Although Microsoft Support article 2526083 describes scenarios in which UAC may be disabled on Windows Server, unless you're running a server core installation (where UAC is disabled by design), you shouldn't disable UAC on servers without careful consideration and research.